jonnonz1/nz-statute-book/acts/public/2011/canterbury-earthquake-recovery-act-2011.md

 (1) The Minister may, by public notice, suspend, amend, or revoke the whole or any part of the following, so far as they relate to any area within greater Christchurch:
   (a) an RMA document:
   (b) a plan or policy of a council under the Local Government Act 2002, except a funding impact statement in an annual plan or a long-term plan:
-  (c) a regional land transport strategy or regional land transport programme under the Land Transport Management Act 2003:
+  (c) a regional land transport plan under the Land Transport Management Act 2003:
   (d) all or any of the following:
     (i) general policies approved under section 17B of the Conservation Act 1987 and general policies approved under section 15A of the Reserves Act 1977:
     (ii) conservation management strategies approved under section 17F of the Conservation Act 1987 and section 40A of the Reserves Act 1977: